Skip to content

 What Causes You to Feel Tea Drunk?

 The main compounds in Camellia Sinensis leaves - caffeine, l-theanine, and catechins, are the main contributors to the sensation termed tea drunk.
-The combined action of these three compounds can lend to feelings of heightened cognitive alertness, while causing relaxation in the body, leading to a peculiar euphoria that some tea lovers sometimes compare to a 'runner's high'.
+The combined action of these three compounds can lend to feelings of heightened cognitive alertness, while causing relaxation in the body, leading to a peculiar euphoria that some tea lovers sometimes associate with a 'runner's high'.

 What Does It Mean to Be Tea Drunk or Tea High?